 Sports, a human right for LGBT people

-February 19th marks the International Day Against LGBT Hate in Sport.
+February 19th is the International Day Against LGBT Hate in Sport.
 Experiences around the world and the advance of an anti-rights offensive targeting trans people.

 MEXICO CITY, Mexico.
-Sports have historically been a hostile and exclusionary space for LGBTI+ people because most sports have been structured under rules that reinforce gender stereotypes, where dissidents are excluded and where they have experienced harassment and discrimination.
-However, despite this situation, LGBTI+ athletes are paving the way and organizing to ensure that these populations' human rights are guaranteed at both the amateur and professional levels.
+Sports have historically been a hostile and exclusionary space for LGBTI+ people because most sports have been structured under rules that reinforce gender stereotypes, excluding non-conforming individuals and leading to harassment and discrimination.
+However, despite this situation, LGBTI+ athletes are paving the way and organizing to ensure that their human rights are guaranteed at both the amateur and professional levels.

-In the context of the International Day Against LGBT-Hate in Sports , commemorated on February 19, we tell you why LGBT+ inclusion in sports matters.
-We discuss the value of visibility and best practices, and the current challenges facing a landscape that seeks to displace and deny this right.
-This is especially true for trans girls and women athletes.
+In observance of the International Day Against LGBT-Hate in Sports , commemorated on February 19, we'll tell you why LGBT+ inclusion in sports matters.
+We'll discuss the value of visibility and best practices, and the current challenges in a landscape that seeks to displace and deny this right, especially for transgender girls and women athletes.

-This date was chosen in memory of Justin Fashanu, a Black English professional footballer who came out as gay in 1990.
-After coming out, Fashanu was the victim of homophobic bullying and died by suicide eight years later.
+This date was chosen in memory of Justin Fashanu, an English professional footballer who was Black and who came out as gay in 1990.
+After coming out, Fashanu was subjected to homophobic harassment and died by suicide eight years later.

 Justin Fashanu